What is your hospital affiliation?

 I check my voice mail daily, and I return all calls within one business day.
 If you can’t wait for me to call you back, please contact Psychiatric Emergency Services, at 650-573-6226.
 Why do you have a 408 number when you work in a 650 area code?
 Do you have an office else where?

 It is a 408 number because you are calling my cell phone directly.
-I only have one office in San Mateo.
-As my office is located in the mid-Peninsula area, it is easily accessible for residents of Mountain View, Los Altos, Palo Alto, Menlo Park, Redwood City, San Carlos, San Mateo, Hillsborough, Burlingame, and Millbrae.
+I only have one office in Menlo Park.
+As my office is located in the mid-Peninsula area, it is easily accessible for residents of Mountain View, Los Altos, Palo Alto, Redwood City, San Carlos, San Mateo, Hillsborough, Burlingame, and Millbrae.
 Are my records confidential?

 As a solo practitioner, only I have access to your medical records.
 My electronic medical records storage is HIPPA-compliant, and it uses a bank-level data security system.
 Are you affiliated with a group?